Leave a Gift in Your Will

 Caring into the future

-Since 1967, many generous people have chosen to leave gifts in their Wills to SCIA.
-This generosity has enabled us to support both families and individuals throughout their life journey as a result of spinal cord injury (SCI) and other types of neurological and physical disabilities.
+Since 1967, many big-hearted people have left gifts in their Will to SCIA.
+Their generosity has enabled SCIA to provide necessary rehabilitation and support for families and individuals following a spinal cord injury or with other neurological conditions.

-Gifts in Wills, both large and small, play a major role in the ongoing funding of the vital services we provide to increase independence, mobility and confidence for people who otherwise would have nowhere else to turn.
+Gifts in Wills, both large and small, play a major role in funding the vital services we deliver to increase independence, mobility and confidence for people who otherwise would have nowhere else to turn.

-By leaving a gift in your Will to SCIA, you are showing your commitment to ensure people who are affected by a SCI and other neurological and physical disabilities will not be isolated and receive the help and support that is so desperately needed.
+By leaving a gift in your Will to SCIA, you can make a life-changing difference to ensure people who are affected by a spinal cord injury or other neurological conditions will not be isolated and will receive the help and support they desperately need.

 We partner with